-The SC Voucher Program establishes the maximum payment rates every two years through the Market Rate Survey.
+The SC Child Care Scholarship Program establishes the maximum payment rates every two years through the Market Rate Survey.

-Maximum rates are categorized by provider type, care type and by rural or urban designations.
+Maximum rates are categorized by provider type, age groups, and by rural or urban designations.
 Although the maximum rates change every two years, a provider must submit rate increases in order to receive the new higher rates.